Click HERE for Important Information for Licensees struggling with mental health or substance abuse issues.

 Documenting Apprenticeship Hours

-The supervisor and apprentice should maintain records of the hours accrued on the Verification of Apprenticeship Hours form and the Apprenticeship Log.
+The apprentice teacher and apprentice should maintain records of the hours accrued on the Apprenticeship Log.
+Hours can be logged daily, weekly, or monthly.
+The log must be signed by both the apprentice and the apprentice teacher.

 LICENSE TYPE HOURS PERIOD DURING WHICH HOURS MUST BE COMPLETED